Saturday 5 January 2019

 Following any Twitter/X account and reproducing here does not necessarily imply an endorsement.

-Tomorrow is the Eighth Sunday after Trinity.
-Join us for Mass celebrated according to Divine Worship at 11:30am at Christ the King Church Langney.
-The pew sheet is available at the link below.
+Tomorrow is the First Sunday in Lent.
+Join us for Mass celebrated according to Divine Worship at 11:30am at Christ the King Church, Langney.
+We'd love to see you!
+In the pew sheet you can find details of the forthcoming Admission to Candidacy for Ordination of Neil Taylor, by Bishop David, in two weeks’ time — it's available at the link in the image below.

 ...
 See MoreSee Less